Pearly Whites Dental CAre

 Full Mouth Exam

-Dr. Weitz will examine your full mouth, including your teeth, gums, tongue, and jaw.
-She’ll check for signs of cavities, cracks, enamel erosion, and even early warning signs of oral cancer.
+Dr. Weitz will inspect your teeth, tongue, cheeks, and jaw.
+She’ll check for any signs of damage, decay, enamel wear, or abnormalities like lesions that could indicate oral cancer.

 Digital X-Rays